The University of Queensland

 Primary

-Designed for those with an approved undergraduate degree, you can qualify as a primary school teacher in 4 semesters of study (2 years).
+Designed for those with an approved undergraduate degree, the Master of Teaching (Primary) allows you to qualify as a primary school teacher after four semesters of study.

-Your study consists of periods of on-campus lectures, tutorials, and workshops.
+Your study consists of periods of on-campus lectures, tutorials and workshops.
 These are alternated with blocks of professional placements in schools, designed to provide the opportunity for professional development and learning for growth into your career in education.
-You’ll graduate qualified to teach in all areas of the primary curriculum from Kindergarten to Grade 6.
+You’ll graduate qualified to teach in all areas of the primary curriculum from Prep to Year 6.

 Completion of the Master of Teaching (Primary) will qualify you to teach in all areas of the primary curriculum, including